akevinlee/artifactory-sda-publisher/README.md

 # Limitations

-* Components need to exist in SDA with component version properties already created.
+* Components need to exist in SDA.
 * Plugin needs to be updated or Artifactory restarted to reload the configuration.

 # TODO

-1. Automatically create the version properties on a component if they do not exist.
+1. ~~Automatically create the version properties on a component if they do not exist.~~ DONE
 2. Allow the upload of artifact to an SDA component without a "mapping" entry if the artifact name and component name match.
-3. Create "enhanced" properties with more metadata about the artifact being uploaded (would need 1 above).
+3. ~~Create "enhanced" properties with more metadata about the artifact being uploaded (would need 1 above).~~ DONE
 3. Allow the status of the version to be set.
 4. Allow an Application/Component process to be executed on upload.
 5. Allow the configuration to be reloaded by monitoring the file, or by invoking a REST call on the plugin.